databricks/spark-redshift/tutorial/README.md

 ![](images/loadreadstep.png)

-Once the files are written to S3, a custom InputFormat (`com.spark.redshift.community.RedshiftInputFormat`) is used to consume the files in parallel.
+Once the files are written to S3, a custom InputFormat (`com.spark_redshift_community.spark.redshift.RedshiftInputFormat`) is used to consume the files in parallel.
 This class is similar to Hadoop's standard `TextInputFormat` class, where the key is the byte offset of the start of each line in the file.
 The value class, however, is of type `Array[String]` (unlike, `TextInputFormat`, whose type is `Text`).
 The values are created by splitting the lines using the default delimiter (`|`).
 The `RedshiftInputFormat` processes the S3 files line-by-line to produce an `RDD`.
 The schema obtained earlier is then applied on this `RDD` to convert the strings to the proper data types and to generate a `DataFrame`.

 ### Save Function - Writing to a Redshift table ###